TOPIC 2: ELECTRICITY

 Both of the YouTube videos at the start of this section show uncharged objects being attracted to a charged one.
 This is the standard demonstration of static electricity, although why it happens is quite tricky, as explained here:

 An uncharged piece of paper has billions of positive and negative charges, in equal numbers.
 In our simplified example, we will look at a few of them.
 The paper has a neutral charge overall.
-However, when a charged rod is held nearby, the charges separate a little.
-In this example, a positive rod causes the positive charges in the paper to be repelled to the bottom, and the negative charges to be attracted upwards.
+However, when a charged rod is held nearby, the charges separate.
+In this example, the negative charges are attracted upwards towards the positive rod, leaving a net positive charge in the lower half of the paper.
 The movement can be microscopic, but again it is exaggerated here.

-The negatives are pulled upwards, and the positives are pushed downwards.
-However the negative charges are now slightly closer to the rod, so this has a stronger upwards force than the repulsive downward force.
+The negative charges are now slightly closer to the rod, so this has a stronger upwards force than the repulsive downward force.
+The resultant force pulls the paper upwards.

 Figure 4 - picking up paper with static electricity